Pitches Wanted: Development, Technology & Policy Writing Jobs ($2,000 per Article, In Development Magazine)

 Rate: $2,000 per article (2,000–4,000 words)

-Deadline: Rolling submissions (first-round review closes January 12, 2026)
+Deadline: Rolling submissions

-Editor: Lauren Gilbert (Creator)
+Editor: Lauren Gilbert (Owner)

 In Development is a new international magazine commissioning longform, narrative-driven essays that examine how progress actually happens in the developing world.
-The publication is seeking intellectually rigorous, empirically grounded stories that explain how systems work — or fail — across low- and middle-income countries.
+The publication is seeking intellectually rigorous, empirically grounded stories that explain how systems work β€” or fail β€” across low- and middle-income countries.

 This is a high-paying writing opportunity for journalists, researchers, policy thinkers, and practitioners who can combine deep subject-matter expertise with compelling storytelling.
 Pieces should be accessible to a global readership, including policymakers, donors, academics, and informed general readers.

-Unlike crisis-focused development journalism, In Development is interested in progress, experimentation, and change — including the role of governments, entrepreneurship, infrastructure, innovation, and institutional reform.
+Unlike crisis-focused development journalism, In Development is interested in progress, experimentation, and change β€” including the role of governments, entrepreneurship, infrastructure, innovation, and institutional reform.

 What They’re Looking For